Mark-Powers/my-trovi-artifact/README.md

 # My artifact

-This is my really cool experiment
+This is my really cool experiment example.

 See `trovi.json`, generated with [the Trovi CLI](https://github.com/ChameleonCloud/troviclient?tab=readme-ov-file#trovi-artifact-generate).
 This file can be imported directly into trovi.